Hydration

 Baseball isn't a 45-minute workout.

 On a tournament Saturday, a player suits up in full gear — helmet, batting gloves, cleats — and grinds through three games in 95-degree heat.
 Between innings, they're in the dugout.
 Between games, they're on a concrete field with no shade.
 By the third game, they're running on empty.
+If you're prepping for a weekend like that, our tournament hydration checklist walks through exactly what to pack and when to drink it.

 The problem isn't effort.
 It's sodium.